 Stumbling into a solution

 We finally found a medication that worked a few years into our marriage.
 It wasn’t a perfect solution, but it was a start.
-It was mechanical, but at least we could share physical love with each other.
+It was mechanical, but at least we could share physical love.

 We went on our first real vacation in 2012, 6 years after my diagnosis.
 We were really excited to spend 7 days together in the Caribbean.